Easiest and Most Affordable Countries to Become a Citizen Of

 Total investments needed for citizenship through investment become far higher as we go down the list.
 Guatemala has the advantage of a relatively inexpensive program, loose residency requirements and the availability of fast-track citizenship.
 Individuals who purchase $50,000 in government bonds can apply for residency or citizenship under the Guatemalan Investment Program.

 An application for full citizenship and a Guatemalan passport can be made immediately after you complete the bond purchase.
 Completion of the investment process usually takes between eight and nine months.
-As an applicant, you must be physically in the country for at least 21 days in your first year of residence and 28 days during the next two years.
-Rent in Antigua is affordable; a well-appointed one bedroom apartment costs just $300 a month.
+As an applicant, you must be physically in the country for at least 21 days in your first year of residency and 28 days during the next two years.
+Rent in Antigua is affordable; a well-appointed one-bedroom apartment costs just $300 a month.
 This makes it a great option for individuals making the transition to living abroad.
 To be considered, you must present proof of health insurance and a clean criminal record, among other documents.

 Moving Abroad?
 Find a Quality International Health Insurance Plan before you go!